MeoMix/StreamusChromeExtension/README.md

 License
 =======
-This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/)
+This work is licensed under the GNU General Public License v2 (GPL-2.0)

 Authors
 =======